informalsystems/tendermint-rs/docs/spec/tendermint-fork-cases/README.md

  Having the above assumptions in mind, the specification follows the pseudo-code of the Tendermint paper: https://arxiv.org/abs/1807.04938

- For the purposes of fork accountability, the faulty processes are partitioned into two sets: the Byzantine processes and the defective processes.
- While the Byzantine processes can demonstrate arbitrary behavior, including no communication, the defective processes send their messages but deviate from the protocol in two ways:
+ Byzantine processes can demonstrate arbitrary behavior, including no communication.
+However, we have to show that under the collective evidence collected by the correct processes, at least `f+1` Byzantine processes demonstrate one of the following behaviors:

-   - Equivocation: a defective process may send two different values in the same round.
+   - Equivocation: a Byzantine process sends two different values in the same round.

-   - Amnesia: a defective process may lock a value, although it has locked another value in the past.
+   - Amnesia: a Byzantine process locks a value, although it has locked another value in the past.

 # TLA+ modules

  - [TendermintAcc3](TendermintAcc3.tla) is the protocol specification,

- - [TendermintAccDebug3](TendermintAccDebug3.tla) contains the useful definitions
-   for debugging the protocol specification with TLC and Apalache,

  - [TendermintAccInv3](TendermintAccInv3.tla) contains an inductive invariant
    for establishing the protocol safety as well as the forking cases,

  - `MC_n<n>_f<f>`, e.g., [MC_n4_f1](MC_n4_f1.tla), contains fixed constants
-   for model checking with Apalache
+   for model checking with Apalache,

+ - [TendermintAccTrace3](TendermintAccTrace3.tla) shows how to restrict the execution space to a fixed sequence of actions (e.g., to instantiate a counterexample),

+ - [TendermintAccDebug3](TendermintAccDebug3.tla) contains the useful definitions
+   for debugging the protocol specification with TLC and Apalache.

 # Reasoning about fork scenarios